Diagnostics (for technical support)

 ZUC.
 List the names of the chromosomes (or contigs) included in the file.
 Alternative names: --chroms --list-chroms

 ZUC.
-Show all the sections headers or those of a specific section type if the optional argument is provided.
-Argument is a case-insesitive substring of a section name. genozip and genounzip show the headers encountered in their normal operation,
+Show all the sections headers or those of a specific section type (one or more) or field name or if the optional argument is provided, or a single section by its number as it appears in the first column of the --show-gheaders output.
+The argument is a case-insesitive substring of a section name or a case-sensitive field name. genozip and genounzip show the headers encountered in their normal operation, while genocat shows only headers (not the file itself).

-while genocat shows all the headers in the file, in the order they are in the file.
-In combination with --force, magic-based scanning for headers is conducted in the file without relying on the section list - useful for truncated or corrupted genozip files.
+In combination with --force, magic-based scanning for headers is conducted in the file without relying on the section list - useful for truncated or corrupted genozip files, and also for private files (compressed with --sendto).

 --recover